Gal Gadot

-Background
+Early life

-Gal Gadot was born on 30 April 1985 in Petah Tikva, (Note: Sources vary, though given the evidence, her birthplace is most likely Petah Tikva.
+Gadot was born on 30 April 1985 in Petah Tikva, (Note: Sources vary, though given the evidence, her birthplace is most likely Petah Tikva.
 Gadot has stated in an English-language interview that she was born in Tel Aviv, though Hebrew-language articles state that she was born in Petah Tikva, and several English-language sources further support this.
 Some have claimed that she was born in Rosh HaAyin, but Gadot said that she was only raised there.) where she initially lived at Stampfer street.
 She was born to Jewish parents of Ashkenazi descent; her mother's roots are Czech and Polish, while her father's are Austrian, Russian, and German.
-Her parents, Michael, an engineer, and Irit, a physical education teacher, hebraized their surname from "Greenstein" to "Gadot" before her birth.
-In Hebrew, her first name means "wave", and her surname translates to "riverbanks".
+Her parents, Michael, an engineer, and Irit, a physical education teacher, Hebraized their surname from "Greenstein" to "Gadot" before her birth.
+In Hebrew, her first name means "wave", and her Hebrew surname 'Gadot' translates to "riverbanks".
 She has a younger sister, Dana.

-Her father is a sixth-generation Sabra, and one of his ancestors was the first chemist at Shaare Zedek Hospital in Jerusalem, while her mother is a first-generation Sabra and the daughter of Holocaust survivors.
+Her father was the sixth-generation of the Land of Israel/Palestine region and is an Israeli-born citizen, and one of his ancestors was the first chemist at Shaare Zedek Hospital in Jerusalem, while her mother is a first-generation Israeli-born citizen and the daughter of Holocaust survivors.
 Her maternal grandfather, Abraham Weiss, was born as Adolf Weiss, in the village of Munkács, Czechoslovakia in 1928.
-At 13, when Nazi Germany invaded, his father died in the army and he, his mother, and his brother were sent to Auschwitz, where the latter two perished in the gas chamber.
+At thirteen, when Nazi Germany invaded, his father (her great-grandfather) died in the army and Abraham, his mother, and his brother were sent to Auschwitz, where the latter two perished in the gas chamber.
 Gadot's maternal grandmother, however, managed to escape Europe before World War II.
 Abraham immigrated alone to Jaffa, where he built a life.
-He later served in the Golani Brigade; in his later years, Abraham joined Israel Defense Forces (IDF) expeditions to share his first-hand Holocaust testimony.
+He later served in the Golani Brigade; in his later years, Abraham joined Israel Defense Forces (IDF) expeditions to give first-hand testimony about his experiences in Auschwitz.